Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 2. Apply a cold compress for 20 minutes, after wrapping the ice in a clean rag.

-3. Fix the limb with an elastic bandage.
+3. Secure the limb with an elastic bandage.

-4. Fix the crack in the shin with a tire or planks.
+4. Secure the crack in the shin with a splint or boards.

 5. Give painkillers.

-6. Urgently deliver the victim to the emergency room.
+6. Urgently transport the victim to the emergency room.

 In fact, such an injury is also a fracture, so the consequences can be serious.
 Improper fusion of the foot bone leads to the formation of calluses, which degenerate into a false joint.
 Among the complications, the development of the following diseases is observed: